Watchman8925/Spiderfoot-Processor/README.md

 ```

 The processor will generate:

 - **Charts**: Visual representations of event distribution, module activity, and threat overview
 - **PDF Report**: Comprehensive report with executive summary, visualizations, detailed findings, and recommendations
 - **JSON Export**: Machine-readable analysis results (optional with `--json` flag)

+## AI-Assisted Reporting

+Set these environment variables before launching the web app or CLI if you want the AI-generated narrative:

+- `SPIDERFOOT_LLM_MODEL` and `SPIDERFOOT_LLM_API_KEY` (required)
+- `SPIDERFOOT_LLM_BASE_URL`, `SPIDERFOOT_LLM_PROVIDER`, `SPIDERFOOT_LLM_ORG` (optional, provider specific)
+- `SPIDERFOOT_LLM_SYSTEM_PROMPT` or `SPIDERFOOT_LLM_SYSTEM_PROMPT_FILE` to supply a custom system prompt
+- `SPIDERFOOT_LLM_USER_INSTRUCTIONS` (or `_FILE`) to prepend extra guidance before the JSON payload
+- `SPIDERFOOT_LLM_FALLBACK_MODEL` (with optional `_FALLBACK_SYSTEM_PROMPT`) to specify a backup model if the primary fails
+- `SPIDERFOOT_LLM_MAX_SAMPLE_RECORDS` to control how many raw records are shared with the model (default 50)

+The processor automatically passes a trimmed snapshot of the uploaded CSV along with key analysis results to the model you configure.
+A forensic intelligence prompt is preloaded by default; you can override it via the variables above.
+When no API credentials are provided (or the remote call fails), the system falls back to an embedded narrative engine that still produces provenance-backed reports—so AI output is available even in fully offline environments.

+### Optional Web Research Enrichment

+Some investigations benefit from quick open-source context on high-priority findings.
+The processor now includes an optional enrichment pass that performs throttled DuckDuckGo lookups for the most salient domains, IP addresses, and entity strings found in your dataset.
+Results are stored in `web_research_*.json`, fed into the AI narrative, and surfaced in the web UI downloads panel.

+- Enable at runtime via the CLI flag `--enable-web-research`, the web UI checkbox “Enrich with Web Research,” or by exporting `SPIDERFOOT_WEB_SEARCH_ENABLED=true`.
+- Fine-tune behaviour with:
+   - `SPIDERFOOT_WEB_SEARCH_PROVIDER` (currently `duckduckgo`)
+   - `SPIDERFOOT_WEB_SEARCH_TIMEOUT` (seconds, default 10)
+   - `SPIDERFOOT_WEB_SEARCH_MAX_RESULTS` (per query, default 3)
+   - `SPIDERFOOT_WEB_SEARCH_MAX_QUERIES` (overall cap, default 8)
+   - `SPIDERFOOT_WEB_SEARCH_THROTTLE_SECONDS` (delay between queries, default 1.0)
+   - `SPIDERFOOT_WEB_SEARCH_USER_AGENT` (custom user-agent string)

+⚠️ This feature is off by default to preserve offline operation.
+When enabled it requires outbound HTTPS access and adheres to the configured throttling limits to avoid hammering remote services.

 ### Event Types Processed

 The plugin watches for these SpiderFoot event types:

 - `EMAILADDR` - Email addresses
 - `DOMAIN_NAME` - Domain names
 - `IP_ADDRESS` - IP addresses